corsairmarks/deassimilate_machines/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3.\* "Libra."
 Not compatible with achievements.

 This mod has to alter a number of built-in files and objects to implement its gameplay.
 Here's a list of of what is preempted/overridden and why: